How To Determine Liability In A Slip And Fall Accident

 - Whether or not poor visibility or lighting caused the accident.

 On the other hand, you need to prove you didn’t cause the accident.
 As seen earlier, the property owner may try to argue that you’re either partially or comparatively responsible for the accident.
 If you’re found even to be partially liable, you’ll share the liability with the property owner.
 Contributory and comparative negligence laws govern this issue, and this will affect your ability to receive compensation depending on the laws in your state.
+Because of this, you should figure out if your acts contributed to your accident and injury.

 To determine whether you may be held liable for the slip and fall accident, these issues might be used by the property owner: